iAvoe/Object-Oriented-Analysis-Design-Review-8/README.md

 #### Interface Design - Theory

-Designers should be sure to include cancel buttons on all dialog boxes which allow the user to back up.
-This is an example of what?​
+"Designers should be sure to include cancel buttons on all dialog boxes which allow the user to back up." is an example of:​
 - Easy reversal of actions

 Shortcut keys are an interesting feature, but are seldom used by experienced users.​